Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The key is to make your photos available, discoverable and then to negotiate a reasonable fee.

-Three Types of Customers
+Photography Pricing Strategies for Three Types of Customers

 Not all customers are the same.
 There’s an interesting article on Neuromarketing that does a great job of discussing the three types of buyers.
 I’ll try to summarize it below.